 To be eligible an applicant must either be a holder of a Bachelor's degree in Science/Engineering/Architecture or be enrolled in his/her last year of studies leading to such a degree.General entry requirements in detail

 Specific entry requirements

-Major in Computer Science, Computer Engineering, Software Engineering or Electrical Engineering.Prerequisites:
+Bachelor´s degree (or the equivalent) with a Major in: Computer Science, Computer Engineering, Software Engineering or Electrical Engineering.

 English Language Proficiency

-The most common and important scores that are accepted are
+The most common and important scores that are accepted are: